cloux/cloux.github.io/init/index.md

 ### Runlevels

 Runlevel is a SysVinit stage, where a defined group of tasks will be started or stopped.
-Switching between these runlevels is done automatically by the system, or manually by the user.
+Switching between these runlevels is done automatically by the system or manually by the user.
 In theory, SysVinit supports eleven runlevels: 0123456789S.
 Usually only eight are being actively used: 0123456S.
-Of those eight, some are mostly used together.
+Some of those eight are mostly used together.
 So in practice, SysVinit is used as a three level system:

  * Runlevel 1,S - Booting
  * Runlevel 2-5 - Running
  * Runlevel 6,0 - Reboot and Shutdown

 To add/remove services to/from these runlevels, the services initscripts in _/etc/init.d/_ have to be symlinked into _/etc/rc{runlevel}.d/_ directories.
 In each runlevel, services can be set to start or stop.
 This is defined by the symlink name: 'S' for starting and 'K' for killing the service.
 And since they are always started serially, the symlink name also defines the startup order...
 This gets easily very confusing.
 To make this incomprehensible linking system manageable, additional programs are needed.
-This includes stuff like _update-rc.d_, _invoke-rc.d_, _sysv-rc-conf_, [hideous and kludgy](http://skarnet.org/software/s6/overview.html) _start-stop-daemon_, and workarounds like _insserv_ and _startpar_ for starting some [services in parallel](https://wiki.debian.org/BootProcessSpeedup#Parallelizing_init.d_scripts) despite the SysVinit's sequential nature...
+This includes stuff like _update-rc.d_, _invoke-rc.d_, _sysv-rc-conf_, [hideous and kludgy](http://skarnet.org/software/s6/overview.html) _start-stop-daemon_, and workarounds like _insserv_ and _startpar_ for starting some [services in parallel](https://wiki.debian.org/BootProcessSpeedup#Parallelizing_init.d_scripts) despite the SysVinit's sequential nature.

 To get a quick overview of this chaos, running `sysv-rc-conf --show=12345S` shows something like this (levels 2,3,4,5 are almost always used together as a single all-on/all-off level):